microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

 /// @param user the user scope of the package dependency.
 If NULL the caller's
 ///        user context is used.
 MUST be NULL if MddCreatePackageDependencyOptions::ScopeIsSystem
 ///        is specified
-/// @param lifetimeArtifact MUST be NULL if lifetimeKind=MddPinPackageDependencyLifetimeKind::Process
+/// @param lifetimeArtifact MUST be NULL if lifetimeKind=MddPackageDependencyLifetimeKind::Process
 /// @param packageDependencyId allocated via HeapAlloc; use HeapFree to deallocate
 ///
 /// @note MddTryCreatePackageDependency() fails if the PackageDependency cannot be resolved to a specific